-- > Teaching right from wrong, honesty and respect for others - Encouraging internal discipline and self-regulation - Praising positive behaviour - Providing pupils with positive experiences that will create positive feelings and therefore positive behaviour - Being good role models - Using consistent, clear and agreed boundaries - Comforting and forgiving - Having a growth mindset approach where pupils learn to value their mistakes and move forward from them.
+- Teaching right from wrong, honesty and respect for others - > Encouraging internal discipline and self-regulation - Praising positive behaviour - Providing pupils with positive experiences that will create helpful feelings and therefore positive behaviour - > Being good role models - Using consistent, clear and agreed boundaries - Comforting and forgiving - Having a growth mindset approach where pupils learn to value their mistakes and move forward from them.
 Resilience is promoted and celebrated.

-At Folksworth Church of England Primary School we acknowledge, praise and reward prosocial behaviour demonstrated by the children.
-Bribery for rewards should not be used to achieve pro-social behaviours.
+At Folksworth Church of England Primary School we acknowledge, praise and reward valued behaviours demonstrated by the children.
+Bribery for rewards should not be used to achieve valued behaviours.

-We promote, recognise and reward pro-social behaviour in the following ways:
+We promote, recognise and reward valued behaviours in the following ways:

-- Catching children doing the right thing in order to praise and recognise the desired behaviours. - > Greeting children with a smile in the morning at the classroom door starting the day in positive way. - Green cards, which can be shared with others, identifying something we are proud of the child for.
-This may be work related or linked to demonstrating pro-social behaviours. - Reward stickers - Motivational posters displaying pro-social behaviours - Verbal recognition and praise - Certificates awarded during the weekly Celebration Assembly
+- Catching children doing the right thing in order to praise and recognise the desired behaviours. - ➤ Greeting children with a smile in the morning at the classroom door starting the day in positive way. - ➤ Green cards, which can be shared with others, identifying something we are proud of the child for.
+This may be work related or linked to demonstrating valued behaviours. - Reward stickers - Motivational posters displaying valued behaviours - Verbal recognition and praise - Certificates awarded during the weekly Celebration Assembly